List of Marconi wireless stations: Carnarvon, Wales

-A companion receiving station was situated 40 miles further south at Towyn, from where the transmitter was keyed.
+A companion receiving station was situated 40 miles further south at Tywyn, from where the transmitter was keyed.
 Both the transmitting and receiving stations were heavily guarded by a series of brick blockhouses around the perimeter of the sites.
 The units involved included No 1 Defence Company 6th RWF (Defences).
 In 1914, this consisted of 3 Officers, 117 other ranks at Waunfawr.

 Carnarvon's antennas were demolished in June 1939 and the site extensively cleared.
 Today, the concrete bases and mast stays of both the 1914, 1920 and 1923 antennas and extensions remain prominent for the most part.
 Please respect the remains, if visiting.
 The station buildings and immediate surroundings are on private land, but much of the rest of the antenna site is Open Access Land.
+Cadw, the Welsh Government's heritage arms-length 'quango' has refused to schedule or list any part of the Carnarvon site, citing (2024) lack of resources and that the planning system provides sufficient notice of any intended development.